 In some cases it might be helpful to elute multiple times with a lower volume than one time using the complete elution volume.
 Increasing the number of elution steps will result in a multiplication of elution buffer distribution, incubation pause and vacuum step(s) without influencing the total amount of elution volume.

-If you want to adapt your protocol you could change the elution step from 1 to 2.
+The elution parameter can be increased from 1 to 2.
 Please note that these changes are not recommended by QIAGEN.

 TopElute